astein-iamovers/neone/README.md

 # NEONE Server Setup

-Welcome to the NEONE Server Setup, in this document you will find the instructions to run a NE:ONE server using your own notification endpoint.
+Welcome to the NEONE Server Setup.
+In this document, you will find the instructions to run a NEONE server using your own notification endpoint.

+Check these alternative configurations to handle notifications:

-The [neone-make repository](https://github.com/astein-iamovers/neone-make) is an alternative configuration allowing you to forward notifications to the automation platform Make, using Make webhooks.
-This can also be done with Zappier webhooks.
-These platforms give you the flexibility to process the notification and implement workflows according to your needs.
+- [neone-make repository](https://github.com/astein-iamovers/neone-make) allows you to forward notifications to the automation platform Make, using Make webhooks.
+This can also be done with Zapier webhooks.
+These platforms give you the flexibility to process the notifications and implement workflows according to your needs.
+- [neone-flask repository](https://github.com/astein-iamovers/neone-flask) provides a customizable Flask application to receive and process notifications directly.
+This option is ideal for companies that prefer to manage notifications within their own infrastructure, offering full control and flexibility over notification handling.

 ## Notifications

 ONE Record requires each server to implement a notifications endpoint to receive notifications from other ONE Record servers.
-The NEONE server already includes this.
-However, processing the notification and updating your systems is outside the ONE Record scope, as each company needs the flexibility to implement its own rules.
+While the NEONE server includes a notifications endpoint, processing and integrating notifications into your systems is beyond the scope of ONE Record.
+This flexibility allows companies to define their own rules and workflows for handling notifications.

 The NEONE Server stores notifications as objects and allows you to forward them to your own custom NOTIFICATION_ENDPOINT.
-In the current version, NEONE expects the notification endpoint to end with "/notifications".
+In the current version, NEONE expects the notification endpoint to end with /notifications.
 When creating your endpoint, please ensure this structure is followed.

-Make or Zappier's webhooks do not contain this "/notifications" suffix so a workaround is required, using a proxy service, Caddy, to receive these notifications and forward them to the Make Webhook.

-Follow the instructions on the neone-make repository if you'd like to process notifications with Make.

 ## Prerequisites